dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/intro.txt

 	- Field sets for Form's (Django style).
   - i18n
 	- Support for multi-language via Babel.
-  - Bootstrap 3.0.0 CSS and js, with Select2 and DatePicker.
+  - Bootstrap 3.0.3 CSS and js, with Select2 and DatePicker.
+  - Bootwatch Themes to choose from.